turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 ### NOTES
 - the API functions are specified using the lowest common denominator with the goal of being programming language neutral (as much as possible)
-- string type is used as the de facto platform neutral type - but we will be leveraging Rust's type system in the smart contract implementation
+- string type is used as the de facto platform neutral type - but we will be leveraging Rust's type system when building the smart contract implementation
+  - when interacting with the token contract, all amounts and balances MUST be unsigned integers.
+Internally all values are stored as a denomination based on the token's base unit used for decimal precision.
+For example, in NEAR the base unit is yoctoNEAR which translates to a decimal precision of 24 digits, i.e., 1 NEAR = 10^24 yoctoNEAR.
+Thus, when 1 NEAR is transferred, the transfer amount is specified as 1_000_000_000_000_000_000_000_000 (`_` added to make it easier to read)
 - all FT API functions are namespaced using a prefix naming convention (`ft_`).
 On NEAR, smart contracts are deployed as [WASM](https://webassembly.org/) binaries.
 At the WASM low level, all functions are effectively in the global namespace and function names must be unique (function overloading is not permitted).
 Using function prefix names is a trade-off.